kais509/JSJune2025/README.md

   7. Orange (size 3)
   8. Green (size 2)

-## How to Play
-1. Drag blocks from the sidebar onto the canvas
-2. Click and drag blocks to move them around
-3. Use arrow keys to move the last placed block
-4. Right-click or press backspace to delete blocks
-5. Drag blocks back to the sidebar to remove them
-6. Press 1-8 to quickly place pieces at your mouse position
-7. Use the Save/Load buttons to preserve your board state

 ## Controls
 - **Mouse**: Drag and drop pieces
 - **Right-click**: Delete piece under cursor